-- a.
-Individual Client Service records must be retained for a minimum of 10 years after the service recipient reaches the age of 18 or after the last professional contact, whichever comes later; - b.
+- Individual Client Service records must be retained for a minimum of 10 years after the service recipient reaches the age of 18 or after the last professional contact, whichever comes later; - b.
 Unless otherwise required by law, organizational service records must be maintained for at least ten years following the organizational client's last contact.
 If the organizational client has been receiving service for more than ten years, information contained in the record that is more than ten years old may be destroyed if the information is not relevant to services currently being provided to the client; - c.
 Different components of a record can be stored across multiple locations.
 If so, each location must reference the other locations; - d.
-Registrants are not obliged to retain personally identifiable information for inquiries about services which did not result in an agreement to receive services, or for recipients of prevention, public education, group training, emergency or post-emergency group services, or group screening services; - e.
+When providing group therapy, a separate record must be maintained for each individual recipient of services; - e.
+Registrants are not obliged to retain personally identifiable information for inquiries about services which did not result in an agreement to receive services, or for recipients of prevention, public education, group training, emergency or post-emergency group services, or group screening services; - f.
 Records regarding fees, billing, and financial matters must be retained in the same manner as other service records;